On the occasion of my 4th time in Chiang Mai, since 2018, I am dedicating this post to Thai Massage in Pichest Boonthumme Style.

 And now, after 3 long years of the Covid pandemic and limitations on travelling, I am back in Chiang Mai.

-This is my first trip out of Australia since 2019, so it was a good way to celebrate the freedom of travelling, once again.
+This is my first trip out of Australia since 2019, so it was an excellent way to celebrate the freedom of travelling, once again.

 Being back at Pichest Thai Massage School is always challenging.

-Even though I spent the last 3 years training for Remedial Massage, Myotherapy and MLD when you come here, there is always something new to learn.
+Even though I spent the last three years training for Remedial Massage, Myotherapy and MLD, when I came here, there was always something new to learn.

-Along with that new practice, there is always the aspect of the Thai/Buddhist philosophy on how to see things.
+Along with that new practice, there is always the Thai/Buddhist philosophy aspect of how to see things.

-I did really like the way Pichest, with his limited English, is able to explain the complex way life can present and shape, and how simple is to learn how to deal with it.
+I did really like the way Pichest, with his limited English, can explain the complex way life can present and shape, and how simple it is to learn how to deal with it.

 Just observe the breath.

-Well, no surprise I would say, as this is the principle of Vipassana Meditation itself.
+Well, no surprise, as this is the principle of Vipassana Meditation itself.

-Said so, what most often happens, for people who come here to study with Pichest is that they ask to learn how to breathe, even before they can receive a massage.
+That said, what most often happens is that people who come here to study with Pichest ask to learn how to breathe, even before they can receive a massage.

 Many people come here because they heard of how good Pichest is at giving massages.
 And they all come with the expectation to get fixed.